 Four Steps to Becoming a Certified Rater

-- RESNET Exams: During the classroom session, students will take the 50-question national rater exam, the RESNET practical simulation exam, the 25-question combustion safety exam, and the RESCAZ combustion safety practical exam, under the supervision of a rater trainer as required by RESNET.
+- RESNET Exams: During the classroom session, students will take the 55-question national rater exam, the RESNET practical simulation exam, and the RESCAZ combustion safety practical exam, under the supervision of a rater trainer as required by RESNET.
 All exams are open book and have a two-hour time limit.
 Registration for re-taking an exam outside of a training with a local proctor is available through NEHERS.

 - Contract with a RESNET accredited QA Provider: Raters are actually certified by RESNET-accredited QA Providers rather than RESNET per se.
 RESNET Standards require the QA Provider to perform quality assurance 'desk audits' on a minimum of 10% of all energy ratings, and follow up field inspections on a minimum of 1% of your ratings.
 These services typically require fees that are paid by the Rater to the QA Provider.

-Rating Field Inspector: RESNET also certifies professionals who wish to become Rating Field Inspectors.
+Rating Field Inspector (RFI): RESNET also certifies professionals who wish to become Rating Field Inspectors.
 Learn More Here.

 HERS Modeler: RESNET is also working on having a certification for those who only wish to do modeling.
 Learn More Here.

 The NEHERS training curriculum includes all of this information for those becoming certified as a HERS rater.
 No additional training is needed.
 However, anyone wishing to pursue either an RFI or Modeler certification should contact Betsy at betsy@nehers or call/text 978-633-3013 for more information.